vanhoangkha/Networking-fundamentals/Day33_IPv6_Part2.md

 3) LINK-LOCAL ADDRESSES

 - **Link-Local** IPv6 ADDRESSES are AUTOMATICALLY generated on IPv6-enabled INTERFACES
-- Use command `R1(config-if)# ipv6 enable` on an interface to enable IPv6 on an INTERFACE
+- Use Lệnh `R1(config-if)# ipv6 enable` on an Giao diện to Kích hoạt IPv6 on an Giao diện

 <aside>
 💡 Uses the ADDRESS block FE80::/10